-In our book, the very best rewards credit cards available in any particular month are going to take into consideration the following: everyday rewards, bonus opportunities for new cardholders, extra perks and credits, and the card’s annual fee (if any).
+In our book, the very best rewards credit cards available at any particular time are going to take into consideration the following: everyday rewards, bonus opportunities for new cardholders, extra perks and credits, and the card’s annual fee (if any).
 Here are our rewards credit card picks for this month:

 - Wells Fargo Active Cash – A simple rewards formula: 2% cash back on everything you buy with the card.
 No annual fee.
 While there are other 2% “flat” cash-back credit cards on the market, this one currently wins because it also has a potential new cardholder bonus of $200.